Jacob273/JG.ZUT.GraphicsAndVisualization/readme.md

 - Text about current situation in game, which is displayed on the bottom of the screen (about quests/picked items/other informations)
 - Text with player name and health points
 - Quest which is finished when two specific enemies are killed
+- Possibility to save game when players enters the save zone
+- Respawning in save zone
+- Saving functionality does include serialization(to XML file) of players positions at given point in time and their inventories which consits of items that they have picked up during the game
+- Respawning functionality does include deserialization of XML file if game was saved and update of all players positions & inventories

   ![user interface and gameplay extended](./UnityAdventureGame.jpg)